'The Big Cheese' vs 'Kid Shamrock'

 Coverage for the main event starts live on Sky Sports Arena at 7:00pm (Sky Channel 408) and finishes at 11pm.

 It's also shown on DAZN in the US and other territories.

 You can watch online via the Sky Sports website here: https://www.skysports.com/watch

 BBN are providing LIVE updates on the night HERE

-The event is free to view for Sky Sports subscribers.
+The event is free to view for Sky Sports and DAZN subscribers.

 Unbeaten prospects Chris Kongo (12-0, 7KOs) and Michael McKinson (19-0, 2KOs) both put it all on the line in this WBO Global welterweight title clash.